-My wife and I know how important vegetables are, particularly for kids who are still developing their bodies and minds, so allowing our daughter to march through her childhood without getting the nutrients from vegetables was simply not an option.
+My wife and I know how important fruit and vegetables are, particularly for kids who are still developing their bodies and minds, so allowing our daughter to march through her childhood without getting the nutrients from fruit and vegetables was simply not an option.
 In fact, after dealing with a particularly awful tantrum at mealtime, my wife more or less told me that I needed to fix the situation.

 If my story sounds similar to your own then I’m not really surprised.
-I started asking my friends and family whether they had ever dealt with this issue and, honestly, if I heard someone say once “let me know when you have this figured out because my kids/spouse/parent/self also won’t eat vegetables” then I heard it a million times.
+I started asking my friends and family whether they had ever dealt with this issue and, honestly, if I heard someone say once “let me know when you have this figured out because my kids/spouse/parent/self also won’t eat fruit or vegetables” then I heard it a million times.
 It seems that literally everyone has the exact same problem!

 To solve the problem I did all the same things you probably have tried:

 - Don’t let her leave the table until she has tried a vegetable and/or fruit;